riastradh/py-fidocrypt/README.md

 to refine a statistical model of the secrets -- it's only when the user chooses to sign in.

-So although you should generally be concerned about side channels -- and you might rightly choose a different implementation of fidocrypt on the basis of that -- you can still use fidocrypt as a factor in a multifactor system, combining the secret with others (say) derived from the user's password, to raise the difficulty for the adversary.
+Timing side channel attacks are serious, and you might rightly choose a different implementation of fidocrypt on the basis of them.
+Nevertheless, you can still use fidocrypt as a factor in a multifactor system, combining the secret with others (say) derived from the user's password, to raise the difficulty for the adversary -- especially if users are already using U2F as a second factor to sign in anyway.